nirvaanmehta/newgrouprepo/README.md

 To use, clone this repo and create a virtual Python environment.
 Download dependencies from the requirements.txt file and set up the OpenAI API key in the .env file (delete before commiting changes!).
 Then run the agent.

 -further detailed explanations to come as we build our analytical assistant agent-
+ - add that you need to everytime put in the .env file the API